Subscriptions have seen tremendous growth in recent years. As a result, more companies are flocking to a recurring revenue model.

 Pitching to your management team or executive leadership

 They will want to know how implementing a subscription revenue model will give the company a competitive advantage, cut costs or boost sales.
 In this situation, your focus will be on more than just pivoting to subscriptions.
-It will also include how you market and sell subscriptions.
+It will also include how you

 To align your idea with the goals of an executive team, you might want to develop an ROI calculator so they can easily see for themselves how a recurring revenue model can save or make the company money.
 This will look different for every organization, and if you are not sure where to start, schedule a time on our calendar to have us help you brainstorm.
 These strategy sessions usually take an hour and cost $997, but if you reference this article, the first strategy session will be on us.